vedantchauhan/HothFamilyTree/README.md

 Running in an IDE:

 If you want to run the application in an IDE, such as Intellij IDEA, you should be able to import the entire project into the IDE.
-Alternatively, you can copy entire source files into existing java maven project, add dependencies into maven pom.xml and then run /src/main/java/hoth/main/FamilyTree.java to run application.
+Alternatively, you can copy entire source files into existing java maven project, add dependencies into maven pom.xml and then use /src/main/java/hoth/main/FamilyTree.java to run application.

 <hr>